 Today, I work mostly with CEOs and leadership teams of small and mid-size companies helping these leaders improve organizational and individual effectiveness, especially in the area of time management.

-Staff reductions and shifting operational needs caused by market turmoil have prompted organizations to ask more of their employees – starting at the top.
+But, staff reductions and shifting operational needs caused by market turmoil have prompted organizations to ask more of their employees – starting at the top.
+Mostly, a business may choose to outsource a few operations like hiring a tax firm to manage books, tax audits, payrolls, and financial statements as well as file corporate tax return canada (or elsewhere).
+However, if a business has tight business funds, it might avoid hiring external services and instead ask employees to take up extra responsibilities.
 Few are exempt from feeling the effects of the worst recession in 80 years.

 If this is happening to you, there are two ways to view this turn of events.